 Folate is a B vitamin.
 It's also called folic acid.
 Your body uses it to make red blood cells.
 Red blood cells carry oxygen around the body.

 When you don't have enough folate, your body has a hard time making red blood cells.
 This can cause a problem called anemia.
 Anemia means that you don't have enough red blood cells.

-You can take a folate supplement every day to treat this kind of anemia.
+You can take a folic acid supplement every day to treat this kind of anemia.
 In most cases, it gets better in 5 to 7 days.
-But if you have another health problem, your doctor may want you to keep taking folate after the anemia goes away.
+But if you have another health problem, your doctor may want you to keep taking folic acid after the anemia goes away.